octaphant/cagey/README.md

-# Cage: a Wayland kiosk, with input emulation
+# Cagey: a Wayland kiosk, with input emulation

 ## Important notice!
 This program is still in the early stages of development!
 It is **not functional**, let alone stable.
 Do not use it until more work has been done!